joanna985/Final-Project/README.md

 # Final-Project
 CS 3451 Computer Graphics Final Project, Spring 2024.
 Our group team members are Joanna Zolnik, Jared Nation, and Tesfanesh Isabelle Keith.
+We have not yet decided on the image.